Strategies for AAC

 - These can become barriers to us becoming good modeling communication partners!
 We give up!
 We feel that we are no good at modeling!
 We think modeling is too hard!
 Now if we take away the pressure to model grammatically, and instead think about the key words, we can make a start now and build our language modeling as we get more familiar with the AAC system and as the AAC user starts using it more.

-- When you are modeling on the AAC system, it is totally okay to use the AAC system to model 1-2 words (or however many are needed), whilst saying verbally the complete sentence.
+- When you are modeling on the AAC system, it is totally okay to use the AAC system to model 1-2 words, whilst saying verbally the complete sentence.
 For example, I could model on my AAC system “I GO SHOP GET BANANAS”, while saying verbally “I went to the shops to get the bananas”.

 - It is also okay to model the correct grammar at the right time for the individual.
-For example, if the individual uses his AAC system to say “I GO SHOPS” when asked what he did, then this may be a perfect opportunity to model and show him how he can use grammar supports to find the word “WENT”, or to model little words like “TO” and “THE” on his AAC system.
+For example, if the individual uses his AAC system to say “I GO SHOPS” to say where he went.
+This may be a perfect opportunity to model and show him how he can use grammar supports to find the word “WENT”, or to model little words like “TO” and “THE” on his AAC system.

 How many words should we model?

-As a good rule of thumb, in is often recommended that you model words and language that is one step above the AAC learner’s current skill level.
-So if the AAC learner is not yet using the system to communicate in single words, model at the single word level.
-For example, if you’re leaving the classroom to go to the library, you can verbally say “It’s time to go to the library” and press the “GO” button on the AAC system when you say the word “go”.
-Once the AAC learner is at the one word level, you can step up your game – add a word when you model.
+As a good rule of thumb, it is often recommended that you model words and language that is one step above the AAC user's current skill level.
+So if the AAC learner is not yet using the system to communicate in single words, model one word at a time.
+For example, if you’re leaving the classroom to go to the library, you can verbally say “It’s time to go to the library” and press the “GO” button on the AAC system.
+Once the AAC user is saying one word, you can step up your game – add another word when you model.
 So if you’re leaving the house to go to see grandmother, you can verbally say “Let’s go see Nanna” and press “GO” and “NANNA” while you’re speaking these words.
-Keep building your modelling of word combinations to match the language of the AAC user.
+Keep building your modeling of word combinations to match the language of the AAC user.

 What kinds of words should we model?